dnltsk/intellij-mapfile-plugin/README.md

 ## Install

 1. in your IntelliJ go to _Preferences_ ⌘,
-2. in _Plugins- search for "Mapfile"
+2. in _Plugins_ search for "Mapfile"
 3. select _Search in repositories_
 4. there you should find the _Mapfile Plugin_
 5. restart IntelliJ